School Science Lessons

 Saturated solution 1.
 1.5 g Ca(OH)2per litre, use some excess, filter off CaCO3, and protect from CO2 of the air.

 Saturated solution 2.
-Add 125 g of slaked lime, Ca(OH)2, to 3 litres of water, shake, allow precipitate to settle, siphon off clear liquid, and protect from CO2 of the air.
+Add 125 g of slaked lime, Ca(OH)2, to 3 litres of water, shake, allow precipitate to settle, siphon off clear liquid, protect from CO2 in air.

 13.0 Prepare salt solutuons